JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 At this point, you should understand what the problem is asking.
 Next, your goal is to identify the inputs and outputs for the problem.

+In the example problem above, the inputs are the array of `n` stars and the number of stars to return, `k`.
+The output is a collection of the `k` stars with the maximum brightness.

 ---

 Next: [Chapter 2: Understanding the problem](../Chapter 2/README.md)